Systems designer/builder: job description

 - explaining new systems to clients in non-technical language

 - IT consultancies

 Self-employment is often possible for designers with several years' experience.

-Computer literacy and familiarity with programming languages and relevant software is essential to the job.
-Few designers enter the profession immediately after graduation: the majority begin their careers as programmers or analysts.
+Few people go into being a systems designer as their first job.
+Computer literacy and familiarity with programming languages and relevant software is essential and the majority begin their careers as programmers or systems analysts.

 - Meticulous attention to detail